lionelmace/ibmcloud-labs/labs/Lab TODO - Create TODO application/README.md

 1. Unzip the files in a temp directory.
 It creates a *node-todo-master* folder.

-1. Move all files and directories from the extract to your app folder **except the manifest.yml**.
+1. Move all files and directories from the extract to your app folder.

 # Step 9 - Create and bind a Cloudant service